From Request to Delivery - The Demand and Capacity Process

 The diagram below illustrates a typical demand and capacity workflow, from request through delivery.

-- First, a project idea or request is generated, either from a strategy session, a business need, or a regulatory requirement.
-Often a process step ensure some sort of business intake filter to validate the request for completeness and business validity.
+- Request Project: First, a project idea or request is generated, either from a strategy session, a business need, or a regulatory requirement.
+Often a process step ensures some sort of business intake filter to validate the request for completeness and business validity.
 In ResourceFirst, this can be entered as an Initiation Request.
 See the article on Project Intake and Initiation for more.

 With the above information, the project or program is given an appropriate start date, depending on priority and available capacity.
 Sometimes tradeoffs are required in order to apply valuable limited resources to the most important work.
 Scenario simulations may be performed in order to see the impact to the portfolio from different priority scenarios.The chosen scenario can be applied to reset the portfolio's priorities.
 Once the project is prioritized and given a start date, a project manager is assigned.

-- The project manager plans the project at a high level, making sure the effort forecast includes the right skills at the right time.
+- Plan Project & Request Named Resources for Near-Term Items: The project manager plans the project at a high level, making sure the effort forecast includes the right skills at the right time.
 Resource assignment requests are then sent to the resource managers to assign named resources to the needed skills.

 It's important to note that the project manager typically owns the project schedule, but the resource manager generally owns the effort forecast.
 This is recommended because only the resource manager has a complete picture of the resource's full workload, including projects, base services, and other current and pending activities.